 You are never too old to learn a new skill, be it playing an instrument, learning a language, or anything else.
 I find that my adult beginners get a lot out of lessons fairly quickly because they are focused and driven, having made the decision to learn by themselves with no parental involvement or pressure.
 As an adult, so long as you want to learn, you are qualified to take piano lessons, no matter how old you are.

-What position should my hand be in to play?
+What position should my hand be in to play the piano?